 - 1. Sick leave shall accumulate at the rate of ten (10) hours, for each full month of employment.
 Except; those employees who as of January 1, 2001, received twelve (12) hours for each full month of employment shall continue at that rate of accrual.
 Provided, not more than one thousand two hundred (1200) hours may be carried from one calendar year to the next. - 2.
 Paid sick leave may be used in accordance with RCW 49.46.210 and RCW 49.76.030. - 3.
 Any sickness or injury for which an employee desires to take sick leave shall be immediately reported to the Sheriff or designee.
 The employee's immediate supervisor must approve sick leave.
-If the employee is incapacitated or physically unable to contact his or her supervisor, the employee will contact his or her supervisor as expeditiously as possible. - 4.
-Compensation for Accrued Sick Leave for PERS-Eligible Employees.
+If the employee is incapacitated or physically unable to contact his or her supervisor, the employee will contact their supervisor as expeditiously as possible. - 4.
+Compensation for Accrued Sick Leave for PERS, PSERS, and LEOFF-Eligible Employees.
+Upon retirement, employees will receive payment for fifty (50) percent of accumulated sick leave based upon the rate of pay at the time of retirement.
+The total payment of eligible sick leave cash-out upon retirement shall be made in accordance with Appendix D, HRA VEBA.
+Upon the death of an employee covered under this agreement, the employee's beneficiary will receive payment for all accumulated sick leave based upon the employee's base rate of pay at the time of death. - 5.
+Employees separated from employment for reasons other than retirement or death, do not receive sick leave pay.
+Each January, an employee may, at their option, convert their previous calendar year's accumulated and unused sick leave to annual leave on a 10 to 1 ratio.
+(As an example, if the employee earned twelve (12) days of sick leave in a calendar year and used no sick leave, they could convert the twelve (12) days to 1.2 days of annual leave).
+Employees must submit requests for conversion to the employing department on or before January 31.